Coca Méndez Claudia, Rico López Gabriela, Carvajal Vallejos Fernando, Salas Peredo Roxana, Wojciechowski John Matia

 Edited by

-PIEB, Faunagua, Conservación Internacional, IDRC, Canadian International Development Agency, CIDOB, World Fisheries Trust, ULRA, Agua Sostenible, FEUPECONAB
+PIEB Foundation, Faunagua, Conservation International, Embassy of Denmark, IDRC, Canadian International Development Agency, CIDOB, World Fisheries Trust, ULRA, Agua Sostenible, FEUPECONAB

 Year 2012

-The freshwater fishery resources of the Amazon need to be studied more closely, especially for its nutritional value and its productive potential.
-In Bolivia, fish production chains have received little attention from both public policy makers and producers themselves, which makes the fishing industry has not developed to the same extent as other sectors.
-This suggestibility, fully participatory in nature with local actors, characterizes and assesses the fishing activities in the northern Amazon of Bolivia, opening a significant gap for research – action and to define policies and sustainable conservaicón.
-The study identifies and economómicos socailes aspects of both chains paiche native species, species introduced in the area, within which are a number of conflicts, for example, those that result from a lack of definition of the rights of use of the resource.
-This paper contributes to the design of strategies for management and conservation of fishery resources and aquatic ecosystems in Bolivia ….
+This research, of a fully participatory nature with local actors, characterizes and evaluates fishing activities in the northern Amazon of Bolivia, thus opening an important gap for research - action and for the definition of conservation and sustainable use policies.
+The study identifies the social and economic aspects of the productive chains of both native species and paiche, a species introduced in the area, within which a series of conflicts occur, such as, for example, those that are the result of the lack of definition of the rights to use the resource.
+This work contributes to the design of management and conservation strategies for fishing resources and aquatic ecosystems in Bolivia…